 Moss Arts Center, Center for the Arts at Virginia Tech

-The Moss Arts Center is the entire building.
-The Center for the Arts at Virginia Tech is a professional presenting program that programs and operates the Moss Arts Center.
-The Institute for Creativity, Arts, and Technology is a university-level research center headquartered in the Moss Arts Center.
+The Moss Arts Center refers to both the entire building and the professional presenting program that curates performances and exhibitions, and operates the Moss Arts Center.
+The Institute for Creativity, Arts, and Technology is a university-level research institute uniquely partnered with and headquartered in the Moss Arts Center.